 - Aquafaba + Cream of Tartar – Aquafaba is used in place of eggs.
 The cream of tartar lightly whipped along with the aquafaba helps to stabilise the aquafaba and adds another element of leavening to the cake.

-Altogether this cake is fairly easy to make without too much effort required.
+Altogether this aquafaba cake is fairly easy to make without too much effort required.
 It mostly just comes down to a few main steps of:

 - Whisking & sifting the dry ingredients together